Chagga love poem

 Original version

-This tribe, a melting pot of various groups coming to the foot of Kilimanjaro, used ingenious systems of irrigation in terraces, which sometimes earned them the nickname of "Asiatics of Africa".
-They cultivated mainly cotton, coffee arabica, bananas and cereals.
-Their culture is rich in traditional musical instruments, drums and flutes, that they shape with art, and use in joyful festivals made of dances.
-Their oral traditions made of legends are rich and varied.
+Their culture is rich in traditional musical instruments, drums and flutes, that they shape with art.
+They use them in joyous festivals enlivened by dances.
+Their oral traditions made up of legends are rich and varied.

 Neighboring languages